 Carnegie’s Cyber Policy Initiative aims to contribute to international cybersecurity norms.
 This includes our Cyber Norms Index and Timeline in partnership with the United Nations and additional related research and policy papers available on this website.
 We also engage with governments and commercial actors to shape and promote feasible norms.

-- Carnegie’s Cyber Norms Index.
-This web-based index provides an easy tool for tracking and comparing the specific language that states have proposed or agreed to in multilateral outcome documents dating back to 2007.
-These international expressions of standards of appropriate behavior in cyberspace are coded by both topic and keywords.
+This web based index and timeline of cyber norms agreements provide easy tools for tracking and comparing the specific language that states have proposed or agreed to in multilateral outcome documents dating back to 2007.